Advanced preferences: Network

 This speeds up navigation as there will be no delay for DNS lookups when users navigate to a new host or domain from the visited page.
 Please note that this only deals with DNS (i.e.: looking up the addresses of websites in the domain name system) and Pale Moon will not pre-emptively connect to the servers in question; it will just have the addresses for them ready in case the user decides to navigate to them.

-For some people, this may still be seen as a privacy issue (e.g. when the DNS server operated within an organization is tightly monitored for "unwanted traffic") as it will regularly fire DNS lookups for hosts or domains the user doesn't actually visit, so if this is a concern for you and you wish to revert to our previous behavior.
+For some people, this may still be seen as a privacy issue (e.g. when the DNS server operated within an organization is tightly monitored for "unwanted traffic") as it will regularly fire DNS lookups for hosts or domains the user doesn't actually visit, so this may possibly be a concern for you and you may wish to revert to our previous behavior.
 Uncheck this option in that case.

 Note: previous versions of Pale Moon listed cache preferences in this tab.
 If you are looking for help on this, go here.